twentyOne2x/attnmarkets/README.md

 ## Cost centers
 We need in essence engineers + designer + legal + audits:
 * Incentives for user acquisition.
-We need the sponsor (builder/DAO/creator) to redirect their fees for the long term.
+We need the user (builder/DAO/creator) to redirect their fees for the long term.
 * Feature development.
 We enable all banking services sourced from DeFi and need to offer a lot of value to capture retail market share.
 * Security.
 We need to guarantee that:
    * The users can access their fees regardless of attnmarkets existing.